Prayer shouldn’t be a burden but a privilege – a privilege God has freely given to us because He wants to spend time with us.

 In a far greater way, our relationship with God involves communication – not just a brief hello, but a much deeper level of sharing our cares, concerns and requests with Him.

-God, could of course, simply do everything on his own.
-He could make every problem go away, sort all of your burdens out, and then just shower you with everything you need exactly at the time you need it-so why doesn’t He?
-Because that wouldn’t be a relationship; it would be a completely mechanical and robotic one-sided acquaintance.
+God could of course simply do everything on His own.
+He could make every problem go away, sort all your burdens out, and then just shower you with everything you need exactly at the time you need it – so why doesn’t He?
+Because that wouldn’t be a relationship; it would be a completely one-sided acquaintance.

 There are some things that my children have asked me for over the years that I haven’t been able to supply, but then there are times when I’ve sorted things straight away.

-Often my phone will ring and the voice on the other end is saying, “Dad…can you…?!”
-The truth is that any Dad loves to be asked for things or to do things for his children.
-It’s the stuff of great relationships.
+Often my phone will ring and the voice on the other end is saying, “Dad…can you…?”
+The truth is that any Dad loves to be asked for things or to do things by his children.
+It’s the stuff of relationships.

 At other times the call comes from me to my children.
-Maybe I need to talk to them about something or give them some information; and so it is with God, He wants you to not only communicate with Him, but He also wants to communicate with you.
+Maybe I need to address them about something or give them some information; and so it is with God, He wants you to not only communicate with Him, but He also wants to communicate with you.

-Today, I encourage you engage with God in the privilege of prayer.
-Speak to Him daily about everything.
+Today, I encourage you to engage with God in the privilege of prayer.

 A daily devotion for a better way of living.